 You can download a copy using the link below, or you can access the directory on your smart device now.
 Just scan the QR code.2014-2015 Directory of Community Organizations

-The Community News is now published every quarter to keep you updated on our grant-making and to promote funding opportunities to our donor-advisors and supporters.
+Beginning in 2017, the Community News will be published on a quarterly basis to keep you updated on our grant-making and to promote funding opportunities to our donor-advisors and supporters.

 This report provides a summary of the last four years of activities and an update of the system of services and initiatives provided by various government and private agencies, either individually or collaboratively, aimed at improving outcomes for young children and their families in the U.S. Virgin Islands.

 The Virgin Islands ECAC Strategic Plan's mission is to develop a high-quality, coordinated, sustainable system of supports and services for young children and their families so all children begin school safe, healthy, and ready to succeed.